 Henna Planet's Ingredients

 Henna Planet prides itself on providing the highest quality henna paste that is safe for skin.
 The ingredients include henna powder, organic lemon juice, organic sugar, and Bulgarian Lavandula Angustifolia (lavender essential oil).
-No added chemicals or toxic ingredients are added to the henna paste.
+No chemicals or toxic ingredients are added to the henna paste.

 All of Henna Planet's merchandise is also properly labelled in accordance with the Canadian Consumer Packaging and Labelling Act., which is standard practice in the cosmetic industry but not, unfortunately, always followed by importers and merchants of henna products.